 - magnetic cloth grilles

-- furniture-grade walnut wood veneers with satin finish
+- furniture-grade gray oak wood veneers with satin finish

 Dimensions and warranty: